nocrizwang/OnionPIR/note&analysis/Comparison.md

 ### Thoughts:

-If we simply use PIR as a black box, then
+If we simply use PIR as a black box, the best we can do so far is to use cuckoo hashing.

 Is additive homomorphic encryption fast?
+If so, then using KV filter to query for 3 entries and use additive homomorphic encryption to add the results together.
+This could be faster than Sparse while maintaining the response size the same as Sparse.